-Unlike antiques, a topic that has been hotly debated when it comes to dating, collectibles are a bit more easily defined.
+Unlike antiques, a topic that has been hotly debated when it comes to pinpointing a definitive date, collectibles are a bit more easy to identify.
 Basically, a collectible is an item that someone takes the time to collect.
-They range from extremely valuable objects to simple things that may only hold value to the collector who gathered them.
-Antiques would fall under the umbrella of collectibles, in fact.

 When Collectibles are More Than Just a Collection

 Remember when you were a kid with a nifty rock collection?
-Or, maybe you fancied some nice seashells gathered at the beach on a family vacation.
+Or, maybe you fancied some nice seashells gathered at the beach on a family vacations.
 Either way, you owned a collection.
-Unless you were really, really lucky though, none of those prized possessions held much value.
+Unless you were really, really lucky though, none of those prized possessions held much more than sentimental value.

 What’s the Difference Between Antique and Collectible?

-By my definition, however, items made prior to 1920 when styles distinctly changed from flowing and frilly to more modern and angular are antiques and objects made after that time are "collectibles."
-Of course, this is a sliding scale and 2020 will be here before we know it making all those things true antiques.
+Another way to look at is that items made prior to 1920 when styles distinctly changed from flowing and frilly to more modern and angular being antiques, and objects made after that time would be considered "collectibles."
+Of course, this is a sliding scale and as soon as we reach 2020 and beyond, more and more objects will qualify as antiques.

-For now though, items made from the Edwardian era on back are antiques in my book and pieces made from the Art Deco period forward are considered collectibles.
-Some examples of older collectibles include Depression glass, 1930s shoes, and Gone with the Wind memorabilia.
+For now though, items made from the Art Deco period forward are considered to be collectibles.
+A few examples of older collectibles include Depression glass, 1930s shoes, and Gone with the Wind memorabilia.

 Where Do Limited Edition Collectibles Fit In?